-And the said clerk shall also prepare a bond of double the mortgage money for every mortgager to execute along with their respective deeds of mortgage, conditioned for the payment of the money borrowed, with interest, according to the proviso or condition contained in every such deed of mortgage; and shall also prepare a warrant of attorney to be, at the same time, signed and sealed by every mortgagor, empowering such person or persons as the trustees shall nominate and appoint to acknowledge or suffer judgment, which they the said trustees are hereby required to cause their attorney to enter, in due form of law, in the court of common pleas for the proper county, against such mortgagor as shall make default in payment of the mortgage money, or any part thereof, according to the direction of this act, and times of payment specified in the proviso contained in his mortgage deed, either in actions of ejectment to gain the possession of the mortgaged premises, or in actions of debt to be brought upon any of the said bonds for non-performance of the conditions thereof, or in such actions of debt as the said trustees are hereby required to bring for the value of those bills of credit, which happen to be borrowed and received by the mortgagors, whose title to the lands, tenements or hereditaments by them mortgaged shall prove defective, together [with the interest hereby allowed upon such] loans, and costs of suit.
-And the said clerk shall also insert a release of errors in every of the said warrants of attorney; and for the said bonds, warrants of attorney and release of errors, the said clerk shall have one shilling and four pence each, and no more.
+And the said clerk shall also prepare a bond of double the mortgage-money for every mortgagor to execute along with their respective deeds of mortgage conditioned for the payment of the money borrowed with the interest, according to the proviso or condition contained in every deed of mortgage, and shall also prepare a warrant of attorney, to be at the same time signed and sealed by every mortgagor, empowering such person or persons as the trustees shall nominate and appoint to acknowledge or suffer judgment against him, his heirs, executors and administrators, which they the said trustees are hereby required to cause their attorney to enter in due form of law in the court of common pleas for the proper county against such mortgagor, his heirs, executors and administrators, as shall make default in the payment of the mortgagemoney or any part thereof according to the direction of this act and times of payment specified in the proviso contained in his mortgage-deed, either in actions of ejectment to gain the possession of the mortgaged premises, or in actions of debt to be brought upon any of the said bonds for non-performance of the conditions thereof, or in such actions of debt as the said trustees are hereby required to bring for the value of the bills of credit which happen to be received by the mortgagors whose title to the lands, tenements or hereditaments by them mortgaged shall prove defective, together with the interest hereby allowed upon such loans and costs of suit; and the said clerk shall also insert a release of errors in every of the said warrants of attorney, and for the said bonds, warrants of attorney and release of errors the said clerk shall have two shillings for the whole and no more.

-But before any person so chosen to be clerk shall enter upon the execution of his said office, he shall take an oath or affirmation before some justice of the peace of the city or county of Philadelphia, who is hereby empowered and required to administer the same, in these words:
+But before any person so chosen to be clerk shall enter upon the execution of the said office he shall take an oath or affirmation before some justice of the peace for the city or county of Philadelphia, who is hereby empowered and required to administer the same, in these words:

-I, A. B., shall truly and faithfully perform and execute the office and duty that is directed and required of me, according to a law of this province, entitled "An act for emitting and making current thirty thousand pounds in bills of credit," and that I will keep a just and true account of the names of all such persons as shall apply to the said office for bills of credit, and will prepare and record their deeds of mortgage in the same order of time as their applications are made, without any undue preference, unnecessary delays, or fraudulent practice.
+I, A. B., shall truly and faithfully perform and execute the office and duty that is directed and required of me according to a law of this province, entitled "An act for emitting and making current thirty thousand pounds in bills of credit for the better support of government," &c., and that I will keep a just and true account of the names of all such persons as shall apply to the said office for bills of credit, and will prepare and record their deeds of mortgage in the same order of time as their applications are made without any undue preference, unnecessary delay or fraudulent practice.